great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 A Data Context provides the configurations and methods for GX Cloud components, including Data Sources, Expectations, Profilers, and Checkpoints.

-1. In Jupyter Notebook, copy this code into a cell to instantiate the GX Cloud <TechnicalTag tag="data_context" text="Data Context"/>.
+1. In Jupyter Notebook, copy the following code into a cell to instantiate the GX Cloud Data Context.

     ```python title="Jupyter Notebook"
     os.environ["GX_CLOUD_ACCESS_TOKEN"] = "<user_access_token>"